Secure Engine Manager

 For more information on the key handling APIs see Key handling.

 Asymmetric keys for ECC

 - NIST P-192

 - NIST P-256

 Custom Weierstrass Prime curves are also supported (sl_se_custom_weierstrass_prime_domain_t).

-The Secure Element (SE) tamper module connects a number of hardware and software-driven tamper signals to a set of configurable hardware and software responses.
+The Secure Engine (SE) tamper module connects a number of hardware and software-driven tamper signals to a set of configurable hardware and software responses.
 This can be used to program the device to automatically respond to external events that could signal that someone is trying to tamper with the device, and very rapidly remove secrets stored in the SE.
 The available tamper signals range from signals based on failed authentication and secure boot to specialized glitch detectors.
 When any of these signals fire, the tamper block can be configured to trigger several different responses, ranging from triggering an interrupt to erasing the one-time-programmable (OTP) memory, removing all SE secrets and resulting in a permanently destroyed device.

 A tamper signal can lead to a series of different autonomous responses from the tamper module.
 These responses are listed in the table below.

 |1||Interrupt||The SETAMPERHOST interrupt on the host is triggered.|